Thanks to Diana for suggesting our Baby Name of the Day.

 Romance novelist Barbara Cartland gave the name to a fictional prince in a 1976 novel.

-There are a handful in other US public records, but only a handful.
+A handful appear in other US public records, but only a handful.

-If you’re after a truly distinctive Hungarian heritage choice, Aladar is one to consider.
+If you’re after a truly distinctive, but very wearable, Hungarian heritage choice with a heroic vibe, the baby name Aladar could be one to consider.

-What do you think of Aladar?
-Is it wearable?
+What do you think of the baby name Aladar?

 Originally published on September 9, 2015, this post was revised and re-published on January 4, 2023.